GaoxingAbdullah/gaoxingabdullah.github.io/index.md

 ## About Me

-I am a final year Master's student in Software Engineering at Zhejiang Normal University (ZJNU), where I have the privilege of being mentored and guided by Professor Wang (Robert) Hui.
+I recently graduated with my master's degree in Software Engineering at Zhejiang Normal University (ZJNU) (2025), where I have the privilege of being mentored and guided by Professor Wang (Robert) Hui.
-Prior to pursuing my Master's degree, I obtained my Bachelor's in Computer Science from the same university.
+Prior to pursuing my master's degree, I obtained my Bachelor's in Computer Science from the same university.
 I'm currently serving as a
-gruduate researcher at the UbiSmart Lab, ZJNU, focusing on federated learning, privacy and security, and Internet of Medical Things (IoMT) under the mentorship of Professor Ma Maode and Professor Wang Hui.
+gruduate researcher at the UbiSmart Lab, ZJNU, focusing on federated learning, Intenet of Things, Internet of Medical Things (IoMT), and AI for security and Privacy under the mentorship of [Professor Ma Maode](http://qufaculty.qu.edu.qa/mamaode/home/) and Professor Wang Hui.

 ## Research Interests